Sign up for our Email Newsletter

 The Definition of Marriage

 There is no exact definition of marriage in immigration law.
 Marriage is a subject matter of the laws of the state or country in whichthe marriage was entered.
-Federal laws usually recognize the validity of a marriage if the marriage was valid in the state or country in whichthe marriage was entered as long as the marriage signifies a legal union.
+Federal laws usually recognize the validity of a marriage if the marriage was valid in the state or country in whichthe marriage was entered into, as long as the marriage signifies a legal union.
 Generally, marriages performed legally abroad are considered legitimate in the United States.
 Keep in mind that marriage laws, which may include residency, documentation, age, and other requirements, vary from country to country.
 Consular officers can authenticate marriage documents from other countries for a $32 fee.

 The Definition of a Spouse